Sudan landslide kills more than 1,000 people after wiping out village in Darfur

 The Sudan Liberation Movement-Army, centered in the Marrah Mountains area, is one of multiple rebel groups active in the Darfur and Kordofan regions.
 It hasn’t taken sides in the war.

 The Marrah Mountains are a rugged volcanic chain extending for 160 kilometers (100 miles) southwest of el-Fasher, an epicenter of fighting between the military and the RSF.
-The area has turned into a hub for displaced families fleeing fighting in and around el-Fasher.
+The area has turned into a hub for displaced families fleeing fighting in and around the besieged city.

+On Monday, the RSF shelled el-Fasher, the military’s last stronghold in Darfur, killing at least 18 people and injuring over 100 others, according to the Sudan Doctors Network, a group of professionals tracking the war.

 Alleged war crimes